Lyczeq/my-tutorials/react/iterating-over-collections/index.md

 );
 ```

+What about books?
+Cars?
+List of primes?
+SAP employees?

 ## Index as key?

 It may seem a good idea to use an index as a key.
 It's unique, right?